TitleAssociate Professor and Chair

 Dr. Jenny Dixon (Ph.D., University of Missouri) is featured in Journal of Applied Communication Research, Communication Quarterly, and The Electronic Journal of Communication.
 Jenny’s research explores work-family balance at the intersection of workplace diversity.
-Specifically, her research examines how single, child-free, and/or LGBTQ working adults represent and advocate for their work/family balance needs through everyday communication, in the workplace.
+Specifically, her research examines how single, child-free, and/or LGBTQ working adults represent and advocate for work/family balance needs through everyday communication, in the workplace.
 In response to the COVID19 pandemic, Jenny’s research has shifted to ways in which working adults advocate for themselves amid changing ideas of what it means to be at work.
 All of Jenny’s research occurs with a critical eye, considering lingering gendered distributions of labor, both at home and in the workplace.
 Dr. Dixon’s next project, “‘It’s a Hustle:’ Reimagining Work-Life Balance as a Social Class Experience,” looks at work-family balance advocacy as a phenomenon inseparable from social class.
 Her research will be presented at the National Communication Association’s annual conference in November, 2018.

 PhD., University of Missouri